JuDFTteam/best-of-atomistic-machine-learning-analysis/analysis-notes/timeseries_extrapolation_PRD.md

 - [x] Implementation of collection phase
 - [x] Implementation of workspace preparation
 - [x] Implementation of data cleanup phase
-- [ ] Implementation of extrapolation phase
+- [x] Implementation of extrapolation phase
 - [ ] Implementation of synthesis phase
-- [ ] Testing and validation
+- [x] Testing and validation of extrapolation phase

 ## Notes and Considerations